Critical Vision: Art and Biology

 Light as an optical phenomenon on Earth bridges physics and biology.
 Image and observation bridge the physical world, including the biological sensory apparatus, and the cognitive realm that enables us to interpret and understand what we see.
 In this program we combine both the ideas (conceptual) and sensations (perceptual) with the practical realms, converting image and perception in the senses to the practice of generating images on paper.

-Students will learn optics, marine biodiversity and anatomy, drawing and printmaking, and visual literacy.
+Students will learn optics, marine biodiversity and anatomy, drawing, and visual literacy.

 This offering will prepare you for careers and advanced study in: